calculated-health/neuron-docs/docs/configuration/metric.md

 # Metric

+Metric configuration used for managing metric export properties.

 | Name | Type | Default | Required | Description |
 | --- | --- | --- | --- | --- |
 | `export_xml` | `boolean` | `false` | No | If `true`, will export metric results to XML format. |